sketchplugins/plugin-directory/README.md

 - [Plot](https://plotapp.co), by Jordan Singer: Collaborate with your design team in a new way
 - [polaris-telescope](https://github.com/Shopify/polaris-telescope), by Shopify: Access Shopify Polaris from Sketch to speed up your design or development workflow
 - [polyglot](https://github.com/fruitfrills/polyglot), by fruitfrills: Text translations
+- [Primary Sync](https://github.com/Primary-app/primary-sync), by Primary: Sync your Sketch designs 💎 with Primary's user flows and design documents.
 - [Prism](https://github.com/lalomrtnz/prism), by Lalo Mrtnz: Creates a beautiful artboard color palette with all your 'Document Colors' and their respective color label in a variety of formats.
 - [Protoship Codegen Sketch Client](https://github.com/protoship/codegen-sketch-client), by protoship: Build complex webapps from Sketch designs by generating elegant HTML & CSS that programmers can easily understand, adapt, and deploy
 - [Protowire](https://protowire.com), by Mark Horgan: Adds prototyping to Sketch including transitions between screens and layer animation.